 From the Javanese favourite sateh, tempeh and seroendeng, to vegetarian cuisine gado-gado and lodeh with sambal lalab from Batavia and Preanger.
 From spicy rendang and gulai curry from the Minangkabau region in Sumatra, to East Indies ubiquitous dishes nasi goreng, soto ayam, and kroepoek crackers.
 Also, Indonesian dishes from hybrid influences; such as Chinese babi ketjap, loempia, and bamie to European beef smoor.
 And there are many others from the hundreds of inhabited islands, which contain more than 300 regional and ethnic language groups.

-Only IDR 400K net per person inclusive of a cocktail every Friday.
+Only IDR 400K net per person inclusive a glass of cocktail every Friday.